Security upgrade · 2026

 claim suspect.
 We'd rather tell you exactly what's done, exactly what's coming, and let you make

-an informed choice — than wave hands and lose the trust of the readers who matter most.
+an informed choice, rather than wave hands and lose the trust of the readers who matter most.

-Raven is independently designed and built — every line of crypto, mesh routing, server code, and UI
+Raven is independently designed and built.
+Every line of crypto, mesh routing, libp2p bridge, and UI

 ships from one author.
 The cryptographic core (X3DH, Double Ratchet, MeshEnvelope, BLE transport)